domoconnell/domoconnell.github.io/about.md

 ###Interests & Hobbies
 I often spend my recreational time writing code and building projects.
 I love learning new skills relevant to my work.
 I find it incredibly satisfactory to learn how to do something new, so that's what I spend my time doing.

+I'm also a "tech geek".
+Enjoy live production; lighting, sound, video etc. I volunteer on the production team at church, mostly doing lighting.

 Other than that I enjoy films, and socialising - not that that's particularly unique to me of course.

 I'd like to be a "gamer" - but I find it too boring.